AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

     - Set **8.
 APN**, **9.
 APN username**, and **10.
 APN password** to compatibile with your SIM card.

     !!! important
         APN (Access Point Name) is the name of a gateway between a GSM, GPRS, 3G and 4G mobile network and another computer network.
-If you use built-in SIM card Truphone then change APN to **iot.truphone.com**.
+If you use built-in Truphone SIM card then change APN to **iot.truphone.com**.

     !!!
 Note
         If you use external SIM card you have to check APN used by SIM card's provider.

     ![Generate certificate in Anjay](images/anjay_cert.png)

-0. Save created changes, by clicking **1.
+0. Save changes by clicking **1.
 Save & Exit**, and go to the next step to add a device to Coiote.

 ## Add device to Coiote IoT DM